 Those claws can cause serious damage to your furniture if they are determined enough.

-So, test out some of these options below!
+So, test out some of these options below for keeping cats off furniture and see what works for your cat!
 All are humane options that will keep the stress for your cat to a minimum but can be effective options.

 9 Ideas For How To Keep Cats Off Furniture